paprika27/slave_sync/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Contributing
+## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements but don't expect quick responses.